kimai/kimai/var/docs/developers.md

 ## Adding tabs to the "control sidebar"

-We use twig globals to render the control sidebar tabs, so adding one is as easy as adding a new config entry:
+We use the AdminLTE bundle to render the control sidebar tabs, so adding another tab is as easy as adding a new config entry:

 ```yaml
 admin_lte: